notwa/minisat/README.md

 ## Scripts

 * `build-all` — compiles and builds most of the versions here.
-This requires git and all of this repository's branches to be cloned.
+This requires git and all of this repository's branches to be cloned — an ordinary `git clone https://github.com/notwa/minisat/` will suffice.
 Note that only Linux is currently supported.

 * `check-all` — gathers information about the solvers